President Hiroshi Kubo

 *Unit: million yen.
-Trade payables include electronically recorded accounts payable.
+Payables include electronically recorded accounts payable.

-Net assets increased 3.5 billion yen to 59.8 billion yen due to an increase in retained earnings and a decrease in foreign currency translation adjustments.
+Net assets increased by 9.0 billion yen to 68.8 billion yen due to an increase in retained earnings and foreign currency translation adjustments.

-As a result, capital-to-asset ratio rose 1.1 points from the end of the previous term to 55.8%.
+As a result, capital adequacy ratio increased by 0.4 points from the end of the previous fiscal year to 56.2%.

 Operating Cash Flow